CirculatoryHealth/PHENOMICL/README.md

 Once the installation is complete, you can start using **PHENOMICL** for pre-processing and running machine learning models on whole-slide images.

 > [!TIP]
-> After installation, all commands mentioned below can be excecuted through the command line from the github repository directory. to get there please use `cd <full/path/to>/PHENOMICL`.
+> After installation, all commands mentioned below can be executed through the command line from the GitHub repository directory. to get there, please use `cd <full/path/to>/PHENOMICL`.

 ### Download Segmentation model (Unet) checkpoint
-[Download](https://drive.google.com/file/d/1otWor5WnaJ4W9ynTOF1XS755CsxEa4qj/view?usp=sharing) the Unet segementation checkpoint and place it in the `./examples/` folder.
+[Download](https://drive.google.com/file/d/1otWor5WnaJ4W9ynTOF1XS755CsxEa4qj/view?usp=sharing) the Unet segmentation checkpoint and place it in the `./examples/` folder.

 ### Download Example Whole slide images
 We made 3 WSIs (ndpi/TIF) available for all 9 stain models to test and run the code.
 These can be downloaded from the [DataverseNL website](https://dataverse.nl/dataset.xhtml?persistentId=doi:10.34894/ZODL42).
 To use these WSIs without to much configuration, please place them in the folder as specified in [Step 1 of pre-processing](#step-1-organize-whole-slide-images-by-stain) (Stain type is mentioned in file name of WSI).

-Besides the WSIs, other files like: macro images, WSI metadata, and slide thumbnails can be downloaded.
-These are not neccessary to run the following example.
+Besides the WSIs, other files like macro images, WSI metadata, and slide thumbnails can be downloaded.
+These are not necessary to run the following example.

 On the [DataverseNL website](https://dataverse.nl/dataset.xhtml?persistentId=doi:10.34894/ZODL42) you can also download example results for the HE stain.
 These results will correspond with the results you will generate when running the code with the example WSIs.

 > [!IMPORTANT]
 > Are you using the example WSIs, please update these files to contain the path to this repository directory.
-> - `./examples/*/phenomicl_test_set.csv`: These files are pre prepared for use of example WSIs. for each stain, please edit the `phenomicl_test_set.csv` file such that the `full_path` column has the full directory path to this repository directory.
+> - `./examples/*/phenomicl_test_set.csv`: These files are pre-prepared for use with example WSIs.
+For each stain, please edit the `phenomicl_test_set.csv` file such that the `full_path` column has the full directory path to this repository directory.

 ## Pre-processing Workflow
 > [!NOTE]